Learn how to work yeast and make perfect bread every time. Step by step directions on how to proof yeast.

 Proofing yeast is what you do to the yeast before you add it into the dry ingredients.
 It gets the yeast activated and working and is what makes the bread rise.

-But first a little yeast lesson.
 There are two types of yeast – dry active yeast and rapid rise yeast.
 Your recipe will designate what type you should use.
 The majority of recipes will call for dry active yeast.
-I keep mine stored in the freezer and just pull it out as I need it.
-No need to bring it to room temperature.

 Rapid Rise Yeast does not need to be proofed.
 It can be added directly into the dry ingredients.
 The granules of rapid rise yeast are smaller than dry active yeast.

 Active Dry Yeast needs to be proofed.
 The yeast is dormant and needs to be placed in warm water before adding it to the dry ingredients to get it activated.

-Activate Yeast The trick for activating yeast is making sure your water is the right temperature.
-Not too hot and not too cold.
-Just right.
+The trick for activating yeast is making sure your water is the right temperature.
+Not too hot and not too cold, just right.
 The perfect water temperature for activating yeast is between 100 and 110 degrees F.

 Your recipe will tell you how much water and yeast you will need.

+- Add sugar if recipe calls for it.
 Some recipes will have you add in some sugar with your yeast and water which helps it activate.
-Even if my recipe doesn’t call for sugar I always add in a pinch or two.
+The sugar feeds the yeast.

 - Let it sit for about 5-10 minutes.

 The yeast will start to activate and get nice and bubbly.
 It will look like this.

 If your yeast and water mixture doesn’t look like this it means your water was too hot and you killed the yeast.
 Or it was too cold and it didn’t activate.
 No matter what the cause, if that happens then it’s time to start over!
 If your water and yeast mixture look like the photo below then it is time to add it into your dry ingredients!